 As I reflected on this later, I saw the importance of taking my children on a journey—warts and all, as they say—to show them that success can be so much more.
 To help them examine what lies beneath the words penned by Andre Delbecqby’s, “the failure of success, the corruption of triumph, and the danger of celebrity”.
 I would add the words “the success of failure”.

 I want my children to know that to feel as though you have failed is quite different to having failed at something.

-Failing in something does not have to negatively define your future, as learning from failure can create many great opportunities for growth and innovation.
+Failing in something does not have to negatively define your future, as it can create many great opportunities for growth and innovation.
 Feeling as though you are a failure, however, can have devastating consequences that will significantly limit what you can achieve and damage the relationships you need in your life that will help you get there.
 At the very worst, you often feel very much alone.